Hussien-K11/Simple-SIEM-Simulation/README.md

 - **CIS Control 13.8** – Monitor and alert on anomalous DNS activity

 **Logic Summary:**
-- Match encoded subdomains using regex
+- Use regex to identify encoded or random-looking domains
-- Flag risky TLDs (e.g. `.ru`, `.xyz`)
+- Match against high-risk TLDs
-- Filter for failed responses to catch dead or malicious lookups
+- Filter for DNS failures such as `NXDOMAIN` and `SERVFAIL`

 <details>
 <summary>View DNS Rule 1 Screenshots</summary>